On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations: Introduction

 Indeed, relatively simple area-limited finite difference SWE models are often used to test algorithms and answer basic questions about 4D-VAR~\cite{Steward/etal:2012}.
 A key difference between the 4D-VAR formulations used in weather and climate models and the data assimilation employed for the reconstruction of tsunami waves motivating the present study is that in the latter case the observation data is extremely sparse, which immediately raise the question of observability.

 In the context of the 4D-VAR approaches applied to the 2D SWE the question of observability was first addressed by Zou et al~\cite{Zou/Navon/LeDimet:1992}.
 They investigated this problem in the finite-dimensional (discrete) setting by studying the positive-definiteness of the Hessian of the error functional and by invoking the ``rank'' condition known from the linear control theory~\cite{s94}.
-Their main finding was that the discretized 2D SWE is observable even if only one or two of the three variables $(u, v, \eta)$ are observed at {\em all\/} grid points.
+Their main finding was that the discretized 2D SWE is observable even if only one or two of the three variables $(u, v, \eta)$ are observed at {\it all\/} grid points.
 However, the authors did not determine lower bounds for the number of observations (e.g.\ the smallest number and locations of grid points on which one state variable needs to be measured in order to ensure observability).
 This result is therefore less relevant for the case of tsunami prediction where observations are typically available at only a handful of grid points.
-Our study resolves this question for the 1D SWE by determining {\em minimum\/} sufficient conditions on the observations which ensure correct reconstruction the initial conditions.
+Our study resolves this question for the 1D SWE by determining {\it minimum\/} sufficient conditions on the observations which ensure correct reconstruction the initial conditions.

-It is also important to note that, unlike previous work on 4D-VAR which is applied to discretized (finite-dimensional) models, we consider the continuous infinite-dimensional case.
-As a result, our findings are independent of discretization and are therefore more general.
+It is also important to note that, unlike previous work on 4D-VAR which is applied to discretized (finite-dimensional) models, we consider the continuous infinite-dimensional case. {Note that infinite dimensional data assimilation, based on the evolution of a partial differential equation, are often referred to as distributed parameter systems.} As a result, our findings are independent of discretization and are therefore more general.
 It should also be emphasized that the techniques used by Zou et al~\cite{Zou/Navon/LeDimet:1992} to study observability do not generalize in a straightforward manner to infinite dimensions~\cite{z95}.
 We therefore have to rely on other approaches.

 We add that here we are not interested primarily in the optimal choice of observations, or which gradient minimization algorithm should be used for optimal convergence (although we did verify that our results are qualitatively the same for both gradient descent and conjugate gradient algorithms).
-However, our findings do provide fundamental insights about the structure of the measurement data needed to make 4D-VAR approaches operationally viable in cases, like tsunami prediction, where only a small number of sparsely distributed observation locations is available.
+However, our findings do provide fundamental insights about the structure of the observational data needed to make 4D-VAR approaches operationally viable in cases, like tsunami prediction, where only a small number of sparsely distributed observation locations is available.